 Digital Light Processing (DLP)

-Digital Light Processing (DLP) cures liquid resin with projected light to create small plastic parts with fine detail, smooth surfaces, and moderate mechanical performance.
+Digital Light Processing (DLP) 3D printing cures liquid photopolymer resin with projected light, producing high-detail plastic parts with smooth surfaces and fast layer exposure.

 Overview